-For me Grammarly free version is the next (and important) step up from Microsoft Word’s spell checker.
+For me Grammarly free version is the next (and very big) step up from Microsoft Word’s spell checker.

 In this review I will look at both the Grammarly free version and the paid version, Grammarly Premium, looking at the pros and cons of each.

 Explains grammar rules –

 When Grammarly finds an error you can click on the suggestion and find out WHY what you have written is wrong, as it gives you example sentences and explains the rules.
 In this way you will learn correct grammar and help improve your writing by AVOIDING making the mistake as you learn from your mistakes.

 Adding ignore words to your personal dictionary –

 You can add words to the dictionary and Grammarly will then ignore them and not consider them an error.
 This means you don’t have to reject the suggestion tens or even hundreds of times in a document.
 Especially useful for academic documents with common and recurring scientific terminology or with foreign words.